aws-samples/amazon-rekognition-custom-labels-a2i-automated-continuous-model-improvement/3-Model-Training/README.md

 ## 3-Model-Training

 **Amazon Rekognition Custom Labels Model Training**
 In this section we will walk through the steps to train and deploy a custom labels model.
 We will use the image folder name as label and the Lambda functions will create the training manifest accordingly.
-We will be using Amazon, AWS, and WholeFood logos to the model training and detection demo.
+We will be using Amazon, AWS, and WholeFood logos for the model training and detection demo.
 The images are located in the "sample-images" folder.

 1. Go to [Amazon S3](https://s3.console.aws.amazon.com/s3/home) and select the bucket with name similar to "yourstackname-s3bucket-esxhty0wyhqu".
 You should see 5 folders:
   - a2i-human-loop-data/